thoomi/mouselab/README.md

 # Mouselab
-Simple mouselab survey with time tracking using an Angular frontend.
+Simple mouselab survey with a time counter.
+The frontend is built using Angular.js.
 It connects to a Slim backend and stores the data in a mysql database.

 A running version of the system can be found at http://surveyt.stephan-kopietz.de.